danvixent/cryptany/README.md

-# encrypt-any
+# cryptany
-A simple tool for encrypting any sequence of bytes using a key
+A simple tool for encrypting any sequence of bytes using a key, it uses the aes package in golang.